Language model benchmark: General language modeling

 Essentially any dataset can be used as a benchmark for statistical language modeling, with the perplexity (or near-equivalently, negative log-likelihood and bits per character, as in the original Shannon's test of the entropy of the English language) being used as the benchmark score.
 For example, the original GPT-2 announcement included those of the model on WikiText-2, enwik8, text8, and WikiText-103 (all being standard language datasets made from the English Wikipedia).

-However, there had been datasets more commonly used, or specifically designed, for use as a benchmark.
+However, there have been datasets more commonly used, or specifically designed, for use as a benchmark.